The Lloyd L. Gregory School of PharmacyGreat Commission Mission Scholarship Fund

 The Great Commission Pharmacy Mission Scholarship

-This scholarship recognizes first, second and third-year students who will be attending a GSOP medical mission trip.
-I am proud to report more than 75 members of our faculty and student body have participated in mission trips to Costa Rica, Guatemala, the Amazon River and Belle Glade, Fla.
+This scholarship recognizes rising first, second and third-year students who will be attending a GSOP medical mission trip.
+I am proud to report that between 2003 to 2013, more than 431 members of our faculty, student body, and alumni have participated in mission trips all around the world.
+In total, they have treated 8,999 patients and filled 21,584 prescriptions.
+Locations have included: Amazon River (Brazil), Belize, Belle Glade, Fla., Bolivia, Costa Rica, Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Taiwan, Uganda, and Zambia.

 Our GSOP medical mission trips are based on Matthew 28:18-20: Then Jesus came to them and said, "All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."

-The recipients of this scholarship are selected based on a written essay where students describe their reasons for participating in a mission trip and what attributes they will offer to the team.
+The recipients of this scholarship are selected based on a written essay in which students describe their reasons for participating in a mission trip and what attributes they will offer to the team.
 The recipients also must be in good academic standing and demonstrate financial need.

-Thank you in advance for your kindness and for helping us to train future servant leaders and pharmacists at Palm Beach Atlantic University.
+Thank you in advance for your kindness and for helping us to train future servant-leaders and pharmacists at Palm Beach Atlantic University Lloyd L. Gregory School of Pharmacy.

 Mary J. Ferrill, Pharm.D.